 Oryzanol-Active™ (gamma Oryzanol from Rice, Water Soluble)

-• Antioxidant (Antioxidant) [2] [3] [5]
+• Antioxidants (Antioxidant) [2] [3] [5]

 • Increase skin elasticity (Increase skin elasticity) [9]

-• moisturize the skin (Moisturizing and hydration) [5] [6] [9]
+• Moisturize the skin (Moisturizing and hydration) [5] [6] [9]

 • Stimulate collagen production [9]

-• Brighten the skin (Lightening & brightening) [9] [11]
+• Make the skin radiant (Lightening & brightening) [9] [11]

-• reduce hair loss (Anti-androgenetic alopecia) [12]
+• Reduce hair loss (Anti-androgenetic alopecia) [12]

 [1] MK Sharif, MS Butt, FM Anjum, and SH Khan, “Rice bran: a novel functional ingredient,” Crit.
 Rev. Food Sci.
 Nutr. , vol. 54, no. 6, pp. 807–816, 2014.